 U.S. Immigrant Visa

-After you obtain a new birth certificate and Tanzanian passport for your child, you also need to apply for an U.S. visa from the U.S. Embassy in Dar es Salaam for your child.
+After you obtain the new birth certificate and passport for your child and you have filed Form I-600, Petition to Classify Orphan as an Immediate Relative, you then need to apply for a U.S. immigrant visa for your child from the U.S. Embassy in Dar es Salaam.
 This immigrant visa allows your child to travel home with you.
-As part of this process, the Consular Officer must be provided the "Panel Physician’s" medical report on the child.
-Learn more.
+As part of this process, the Consular Officer must be provided the Panel Physician’s medical report on the child.

 Child Citizenship Act

 *Please be aware that if your child did not qualify to become a citizen upon entry to the United States, it is very important that you take the steps necessary so that your child does qualify as soon as possible.
 Failure to obtain citizenship for your child can impact many areas of his/her life including family travel, eligibility for education and education grants, and voting.
-Read more about the Child Citizenship Act of 2000.

 - Traveling Abroad